sheraadams/sheraadams.github.io/README.md

 # Capstone Presentation
 - For my [Software Engineering and Design](https://sheraadams.github.io/#software-engineering-and-design) enhancement, I added a pie chart and a bar chart that describe age upon outcome by category and outcome type of the Grazioso Salvare client database.
 Here are my [enhancements](https://sheraadams.github.io/#software-engineering-and-design-enhancments).

-- For my [Data Structures and Algorithms](https://sheraadams.github.io/#data-structures-and-algorithms) enhancement, I increased the efficiency of the CS250 Java slideshow application by using an arraylist in place of conditional branching to control the slideshow view.
+- For my [Data Structures and Algorithms](https://sheraadams.github.io/#data-structures-and-algorithms) enhancement, I increased the efficiency of the CS250 Java slideshow application by using an ArrayList in place of conditional branching to control the slideshow view.
 Here are my [enhancemens](https://sheraadams.github.io/#data-structures-enhancements).

 - For my [Databases](https://sheraadams.github.io/#databases) enhancement, plan to set up the database and dashboard locally (on both Mac and Windows), outlining this process to improve future workflows.
-Additionally I plan to implement a field mask to hide confidential fields such as client name from the dashboard data table.
+Additionally, I plan to implement a field mask to hide confidential fields such as client names from the dashboard data table.
 Here are my [enhancements](https://sheraadams.github.io/#database-enhancements).

 # Software Engineering and Design

 ## About the Project

-For my sofware engineering enhancement, I chose to focus on the [CS340 Grazioso Salvare interactive dashboard](https://www.youtube.com/watch?v=ZxHuFK2Ne_o).
+For my software engineering enhancement, I chose to focus on the [CS340 Grazioso Salvare interactive dashboard](https://www.youtube.com/watch?v=ZxHuFK2Ne_o).
 The artifacts for this project include the zipped folder that includes the Python, Jupyter Notebook, and PNG Grazioso logo.
 The client dashboard employs the Model-View-Controller (MVC) design pattern, using PyMongo for CRUD functions.
 The architecture includes a MongoDB NoSQL database and Python code for communication.
 The dashboard is programmed using [MongoDB](https://www.mongodb.com/products/platform/cloud) and [Python](https://python.org/), and it uses [Jupyter Notebook](https://jupyter.org/) and [Dash](https://plotly.com/) to create interactive graphs.
 The RESTful protocol enhances HTTP and provides a scalable, adaptable, and easy-to-maintain structure.
 The client dashboard is designed to provide functionality and a user-friendly interface for interacting with a database using creation, updating, reading, reading, and deletion database management functions that utilize the PyMongo software.

 <div align="center">
   <p><strong>CS340 Client Server Development Dashboard</strong></p>